Blind Spot (1958 film): Production

 Principal location photography for Blind Spot took place at Majestic Hotel, Kensington, London, England.
 Studio shots were completed at Walton Studios, Walton-on-Thames, Surrey, England.

-Blind Spot is a remake of "Blackout", a British crime drama (1950 film), by the same producers, but a different director.
+Blind Spot is a remake of Blackout, a 1950 British crime drama by the same producers, but a different director.

 Critical reception

+The Monthly Film Bulletin wrote: "Limp and long-drawn-out, this is a highly improbable thriller.
+Robert Mackenzie makes Dan an unnecessarily unattractive character, and the rest of the cast are quite unable to overcome a feeble script."

+Picturegoer wrote: "Robert Mackenzie sets a brisk pace as the hero and the rest of the players keep up with him.
+An interesting British thriller."

+Picture Show wrote: "Briskly told murder mystery, set against authentic London backgrounds."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Thriller is briskly paced and intriguing, but limply written and acted.
+A remake of Blackout (1950)."

-TV Guide gave Blind Spot one out of four stars, and wrote, "A few good turns, including the final chase, can't pep up a tired script;" while the Radio Times rated the film two out of five stars, calling it a "stolid British crime yarn."
+TV Guide gave Blind Spot one out of four stars, and wrote, "A few good turns, including the final chase, can't pep up a tired script."

-The Movie Scene gave the film three out of five stars, noting, "Robert MacKenzie appeared to make only three movies yet going on what he does as Dan Adams in 'Blind Spot' makes me think he could have had a solid movie career...after a decent set up "Blind Spot" quickly unravels into an ordinary 1950s crime drama with nothing to make it stand out except that it features a young Michael Caine."
+The Radio Times rated the film two out of five stars, calling it a "stolid British crime yarn."